-- Related documentation

-- Switch package contents

-- Supported switches

-- Hardware

-- LEDs

-- Switch labels

-- Safety instructions and warnings

-- NOTE: This user manual complements the installation guide that came with your switch.
-You can also download the installation guide by visiting netgear.com/support/download/.

-- NOTE: For more information about the topics covered in this manual, visit the support website at netgear.com/support.

-- (I) NOTE: Firmware updates with new features and bug fixes are made available from time to time at netgear.com/support/download/.
+- This user manual complements the installation guide that came with your switch.
+You can also download the installation guide by visiting netgear.com/support/download/. - For more information about the topics covered in this manual, visit the support website at netgear.com/support - Firmware updates with new features and bug fixes are made available from time to time at netgear.com/support/download/.
 You can manually check for, and download, new firmware.
 If the features or behavior of your product do not match what is described in this guide, see the latest firmware release notes for your switch model.